LoLA: Low-Rank Linear Attention With Sparse Caching: Mitigating Memory Collisions with Sparse Caching

 The remaining pairs, denoted by $\mathcal{S}_t = \mathcal{E}_t \cap G_t^\mathsf{c}$ where $G_t^\mathsf{c}$ is the complement of $G_t$, are stored in hidden state via

 Once the caches are up to date, LoLA computes the output token $\bm{y}_t$ as

-Both $\eta$ and $\lambda$ are hyper-parameters for the size of the sliding window and sparse cache, respectively.
+The parameter $\eta$ sets the sliding window size, and $\lambda$ sets the sparse cache size.

-\paragraph{Chunkwise Inference.} When the input sequence is available ahead of time (e.g., prefill), LoLA is accelerated with parallelization~\cite{parallelizing}.
-By partitioning the input sequence into chunks of size $C$, we can compute intra-chunk operations in parallel with dense matmuls.
+\paragraph{Chunkwise Inference.} When the input sequence is available ahead of time (e.g., prefill), LoLA is accelerated with parallelization.
+By partitioning the input sequence into chunks of size $C$, we can compute intra-chunk operations in parallel with dense matmuls~\citep{parallelizing}.
 This reduces the number of recurrent iterations by a factor of $C$ while preserving the constant-memory cost that motivates LoLA.

-LoLA computes softmax attention with the current chunk of queries and past two chunks of KV-pairs.
-For small chunk sizes, softmax attention is almost equally efficient to linear attention.
+LoLA computes softmax attention with the current chunk of queries and previous two chunks of KV-pairs.
+For processing a small chunk, softmax attention is almost equally efficient to linear attention.
 Artificially limiting softmax within a chunk will not improve efficiency, only hurt performance.
-The past two chunks of KV-pairs are concatenated with the sparse cache in order to compute a single FlashAttention~\cite{flashattention} pass per chunk of queries.
-For the linear attention outputs, all queries within the chunk share the same hidden state.
+The past two chunks of KV-pairs (the sliding window) are concatenated with the sparse cache in order to compute a single FlashAttention~\citep{flashattention} pass per chunk of queries.
+For the linear attention portion of the forward pass, all queries within the chunk share the same hidden state.

-After computing the past chunk of output tokens, we evict the oldest KV-pairs in the window, sending them to the hidden state or sparse cache.
-All of the evicted and sparse cache pairs are scored with the self-recall error \eqref{eq:score}.
+After computing the past chunk of output tokens, we evict the oldest chunk of KV-pairs in the window, sending them to the hidden state or sparse cache.
+All of the evicted and sparse cache pairs are scored with the SRE, \eqref{eq:score}.
 The $\lambda$ pairs with the largest errors in the eligible set,

 will remain in the sparse cache.
-The remainder are integrated into the hidden state through the standard outer product update \eqref{eq:recurrent_update}.
+The remainder are integrated into the hidden state through the standard outer product update as in \eqref{eq:recurrent_update}.
+We illustrate this chunkwise process in Figure~\ref{fig:mask}.